How to Password Protect a Zip file in MacOS

-It’s rather simple to create a zip file on your Mac.
+It’s simple to create a zip file on your Mac.
+Creating a password-protected zip file takes a little more effort, but it’s still relatively easy.
 Don’t believe me?
-Well, we’re going to walk you through the process.
-Creating a password-protected zip file takes a little more effort, but is still relatively easy.
+This article will walk you through the process.

 How to Zip and Unzip files